varnishcache/varnish-cache/doc/sphinx/glossary/index.rst

 	to varnishd they are just bytes.

    object
-	The cached version of a response.
-Varnishd receives a reponse from the backend and creates an object, from which it can produce cached responses to clients.
+	The (possibly cached version of a) response.
+Varnishd receives a reponse from the backend and creates an object, from which it may produce cached responses to clients.

    .. comment: "configuration of varnishd -----------------------------"